 No, the Affordable Care Act (ACA) has not been repealed.
 The following components of the law are still in place:

 - Consumers can still purchase insurance coverage on state and federal marketplaces.

 - Medicaid expansion is maintained.

-- Government subsidies and consumer protections will still be issued.
+- Government subsidies and consumer protections are still issued.

-All 10 essential health benefits—such as maternity care, prescription drugs, preventative care, and emergency services—will continue to be covered in all ACA plans.
+All 10 essential health benefits—such as maternity care, prescription drugs, preventive care, and emergency services—will continue to be covered in all ACA plans.

-Maybe.
-Some states are beginning to create strategies to preserve the individual mandate that all Americans have health coverage or face a penalty.
-Here’s where some states currently stand:
+Currently, the District of Columbia and five states (California, Massachusetts, New Jersey, Rhode Island, and Vermont) have individual mandates for the 2020 tax year.
+Some states and regions have created strategies to preserve the individual mandate that residents have health coverage or face a tax penalty.
+Here’s where those states currently stand:

 |California||As of 2020, California residents must have health insurance or pay a penalty when filing state taxes.
 It’s possible to get an exemption from the coverage requirements.2|